abhinavbahl97/Professor-Review-System/documentation.md

 '/delete'

 ### 8. Modules
-Our modules can be found in the node_modules folder.
-2 modules include accepts and array-flaten
+Our modules can be found in the index and models folders.
+2 modules include unique() in index.js and professor.js in models